Overview | Agreement term | Eligible countries | Pricing and licences | Subject coverage | Key features | Further information | About the vendor

 [Back to Top]

 Classical Music, Opera and Dance

 - Classical Music in Video is the definitive online collection for the study of classical music in video format.
 It contains 1,000 hours of classical music performances and masterclasses captured on video—approximately 1,500 performances in all.

 - Opera in Video contains 250 of the most important opera performances, captured on video through staged productions, interviews and documentaries, and then delivered online through more than 500 hours of streaming video available electronically for the first time.
 New tools enable users to make custom clips of the operas and assemble them into class-specific playlists.
 Users can also bookmark specific arias, acts, staging examples with permanent, per-second URLs, and then annotate them, share them, email them, and include them in papers and course reserve.

 - Dance in Video includes 450 dance productions and documentaries by the most influential performers and companies of the twentieth century.
 The collection covers ballet, tap, jazz, contemporary, experimental, and improvisational dance, as well as forerunners of the forms and the pioneers of modern concert dance.
 Specially developed controlled vocabularies enable users to browse by genre, performer, choreographer, company, and other combinable fields.

 About the vendor

-Click here for further information about Oxford University Press.
+Click here for information about Alexander Street Press.